shirinzadeh/frairmount/content/privacy.md

 ## 1. Introduction

-Welcome to Casino Hotels.
+Welcome to FortuneFairmont.
 We are committed to protecting your information and your right to privacy.
 This Privacy Policy explains how we collect, use, disclose and protect information about you when you visit our website [casinohotels.com.au], including any other newsletters, information reporting channels, mobile websites, or in addition or (collectively) there is also a mobile application , a "place").

 Please read this Privacy Policy carefully.
 If you do not agree with this Privacy Policy, please do not access the Site.